 Exploring the Research of Dr. Brene Brown: Leadership in the Writing Center

-At the beginning of the semester, University Writing Center consultants will explore different leadership styles and reflect on the ones that resonate with them the most.
-They will then use this information to identify their own personal values and connect them to the UWC’s mission statement.
+At the beginning of the semester, University Writing Center consultants explored different leadership styles and reflected on the ones that resonated with them the most.
+They then used this information to identify their own personal values and connect them to the UWC’s mission statement

 Daring Greatly Cover Art

-Our student staff and administrators are going to examine other research by Dr. Brown as well, including her work on building brave spaces.
-The word “safe space” has become a popular term to express the idea that a certain community is welcoming of people from diverse backgrounds.
-However, this term does not fully catch the complexity of power dynamics between people in particular environments.
-In reality, no place ever feels completely safe because there are so many factors shaping it.
+The student staff and administrators also examined other research by Dr. Brown, including her work on building brave spaces.
+While “safe space” is a common term used to describe inclusive and welcoming environments, it doesn’t fully account for the complexity of power dynamics in real-world settings.
+In reality, no place ever feels completely safe, as multiple factors shape individual experiences.
 Conversely, the term “brave space” has become more popular in recent years to express the idea that even safe spaces need ongoing work and reevaluation, a topic which Dr. Brown explores in her podcast Dare to Lead, named after one of her bestselling books.
-As she argues, people have to be able to share with each other openly in order to do to the work of actually making a place welcoming, and shame around making mistakes is one of the biggest obstacles to that.
-Her podcast outlines strategies for creating a culture where people feel like they can share with each other openly, fostering more vulnerability as a result.
+As she argues, people have to be able to share with each other openly to do the work of actually making a place welcoming, and shame around making mistakes is one of the biggest obstacles.
+Her podcast outlines strategies for creating a culture where people feel comfortable sharing with each other openly, fostering more vulnerability as a result.

 How does Dr. Brown’s research on vulnerability and brave spaces apply to the University Writing Center?
-Students can sometimes be intimidated to make appointments at the UWC because they feel shame about their writing.
-By exploring Dr. Brown’s work, UWC consultants will learn how to further invite vulnerability and foster more authentic connections with their peers.
-By doing so, they can create a space where student writers feel like they can speak freely and affect change on campus and in the community.
+Students sometimes feel intimidated to make appointments at the UWC because they feel shame about their writing.
+By exploring Dr. Brown’s work, UWC consultants learned how to further invite vulnerability and foster more authentic connections with their peers.
+By doing so, they helped create a space where student writers feel like they could speak freely and effect change on campus and in the community.

-To learn more about Dr. Brown’s research, you can visit her website or listen to one of her podcasts.
+To learn more about Dr. Brown’s research, visit her website or listen to one of her podcasts